bloomreach/bloomgateway/README.md

 - fallback support of a request on error to an alternative end-point
 - re-routing of a request based on different rules to support A/B testing scenarios
 - config persistence by storing them along with service
-- config data consistency check in pull model mode deployment of cluster in distributed environment
+- config data consistency check in pull-config-update mode of deployment of service

 ## Getting Started